Why The Emphasis On Cross-Pollination?

 We borrowed this practice from the 'world' around us, yet we are called to be a distinctive community that marches to a different drum.
 Like the Hebrews, our charge is to function in an entirely different way than the surrounding cultures.

-When we truly embrace being a kingdom of priests, our eyes will open to a vast field of undiscovered treasure.
+When we truly embrace the idea of God’s people functioning as a kingdom of priests, our eyes will open to a vast field of undiscovered treasure.
 Each follower of Jesus has something important to bring to the table.

 We call this deliberate practice: “cross-pollination.”